MULCH - Newspapers & Magazines

 Grass clippings, if at all possible, should be allowed to dry before

 use as a mulch.
-Fresh clippings may mold, smell and deplete available from
+Fresh clippings may mold, smell and deplete the soil, resulting

 See also Composting